ryan4yin/nix-config/secrets/README.md

 # Secrets Management

-This directory contains my encrypted secret files managed by agenix.
+All my secrets are encryptd via agenix, and stored in a separate private GitHub repository and referenced as a flake input in this flake.

-All these secrets are stored in a separate private GitHub repository and referenced as a flake input of this repository.
+This directory contains this README.md, and a `default.nix` that used to decrypt all my secrets via agenix, and then I can used them in this flake.

 ## Adding or Updating Secrets

 > All the operations in this section should be performed in my private repository: `nix-secrets`.

-This task is accomplished using the `agenix` CLI tool with the `./secrets.nix` file.
+This task is accomplished using the [agenix](https://github.com/ryantm/agenix) CLI tool with the `./secrets.nix` file, so you need to have it installed first.

 Suppose you want to add a new secret file `xxx.age`.
 Follow these steps: